ivanov/vim-ipython/README.rst

   **or**

-  2. your vim is compiled against a different python than you are launching (see if there's a difference between ::
+  2. your vim is compiled against a different python than you are launching.
+See if there's a difference between ::

       $ vim -c ':py import os; print os.__file__' -c ':q'